This post explains the complete history of the ERP software system, the ERP evaluation path, and its future.

 Evolution of ERP

 From a business perspective, ERP has expanded from coordinating manufacturing processes.
-In addition, it grew to the integration of enterprise-wide backend processes.
+In addition, it grew to integrate enterprise-wide backend processes.

 ERP has evolved from legacy implementation to a more flexible tiered client-server architecture from a technological aspect.

-The history of ERP begins with inventory management and control.
+ERP history begins with inventory management and control.

 In the 1960s, manufacturing industries found that they required a system that should manage, monitor, and control their inventory.